jquery/jquery-migrate/warnings.md

 **Cause:** This public but never-documented method has been deprecated as of jQuery 3.2.0.

 **Solution:** Replace calls such as `jQuery.nodeName( elem, "div" )` with a test such as `elem.nodeName.toLowerCase() === "div"`.

+### JQMIGRATE: jQuery.cssProps is deprecated

+**Cause:** The `jQuery.cssProps` property is a public but undocumented object that allows CSS properties with one name to be mapped into another name.
+It was used for legacy browsers like IE8 that used non-standard names.
+This object is no longer used inside jQuery since all supported browsers now use the standard CSS property names.

+**Solution:** Remove any uses of `jQuery.cssProps` in application code.